7 Safety Tips for a Terrific Tailgating Experience

 Pre-game tailgating gives us the chance to bond with fellow sports fans over the grill and cold beverages, but it also presents a few hazards that shouldn’t be overlooked.

-Before you head off to the big game, take our crash course on tailgating safety that learn how to avoid food poisoning, protect yourself from the scorching sun, avoid dangerous driving, and more.
+Before you head off to the big game, take our crash course on tailgating safety to learn how to take care of yourself and your tailgating teammates with these seven areas of focus: avoiding food poisoning, grilling guidelines, first aid, sun protection, party safety, and knowing when to toss food out.

 Stay Safe and become a SafeWise Insider!